JulioPotier/secupress/readme.txt

 = Is SecuPress compatible with other security plugins like WordFence, iThemes Security, Bullet Proof Security? = No, SecuPress can't be compatible, like you can't install two caching plugins.
 The reason is that each plugin will try to block something, add security rules and at a moment they will overwrite each other.
 These rules can create a conflict and lead to errors on your website.

 It's important to delete all other security plugins before activating SecuPress.
-If you're not sure, do not hesitate to ask us on twitter, facebook, support.
+If you're not sure, do not hesitate to ask us on Twitter, Facebook, support.